Asian stocks rise after Wall Street hits new high

 Asian stocks rise after Wall Street hits new highNew

 BEIJING (AP) — Asian stock markets have risen on 2021’s first trading day, boosted by optimism about the rollout of coronavirus vaccines after Wall Street ended the year on a new high.
-Market benchmarks in Shanghai, Hong Kong, Seoul and Sydney advanced.
-Tokyo declined after Japan’s prime minister said the government was considering declaring a state of emergency for Tokyo and three surrounding prefectures due to soaring virus caseloads.
-Vaccine development by U.S., European and Chinese producers has raised hopes that a return to normal might be closer after the global economy’s worst decline since the 1930s.
-That is countering concern about rising infection numbers in the United States and some other countries and conflict in Washington over economic aid.
+Shanghai, Hong Kong, Seoul and Sydney advanced.
+Tokyo declined after Japan’s prime minister said the government was considering declaring a state of emergency for the capital due to soaring virus caseloads.
+Vaccine development by U.S., European and Chinese producers has raised hopes a return to normal might be closer after the global economy’s worst decline since the 1930s.
+That is outweighing concern about rising infection numbers in the United States and some other countries and conflict in Washington over economic aid.